-Personal Leadership Development Plan Professional Growth Video Due December 2019
+Personal Leadership Development Plan Professional Growth Video Due December 2020

-Utilizing your archived work from the fall semester, your PLDP, and your video from the planned assessment day in the fall, create a video, no longer than five minutes, that provides evidence of your growth and support for your self-rating on the NC Standards for School Executives.
+Utilizing your archived work from the fall semester, your PLDP, and your video from the planned assessment day in the fall, create a video, at least two minutes and no longer than five minutes, that provides evidence of your growth and support for your self-rating on the NC Standards for School Executives.
 You will present the video at your scheduled individual feedback session.
 Artifacts and evidence should include graphs, narrative, and video.

-Middle School Developmental Project (Grades 6-8) Due December 2019
+Middle School Developmental Project (Grades 6-8) Due December 2020